rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

 Take the following steps before you attempt to follow the steps in the
 exercise:

-- Identify the resources you want to migrate, including application and database resources.
+- Identify the resources that you want to migrate, including application and database resources.
-- Create a list of all of the necessary software packages that are installed on your EC2 instance, other than your Spring application
+- Create a list of all of the necessary software packages that are installed on your EC2 instance, other than your Spring application.
-- Create a list of all additional Amazon servers that the application is using (for example, Simple Email Server (SES) for email or Relational Database Service (RDS) for databases).
+- Create a list of all additional Amazon servers that the application uses (for example, Simple Email Server (SES) for email or Relational Database Service (RDS) for databases).
 - If you haven't already, [create a Cloud Server instance](/how-to/provisioning-cloud-resources-when-migrating-from-amazon-web-services) and any supporting Rackspace Cloud services.